pact-foundation/pact-specification/README.md

 #### Allow schemas to be defined request, response and message content

 This would add a schema element to each body/content.
 The schema would be used to validate the request bodies in the consumer tests and the response bodies in the provider bodies.
-JSONSchema could be used for JSON bodies, and XSD or something like schematron for XML.
+JSONSchema could be used for JSON bodies, and for XML XSD or something like schematron.

 #### Matching times and dates in a cross-platform manner